-UF/IFAS trial plots are normally fertilized with 200 to 230 lb/A of N. The first application of 100 lb/A of N (granular) is typically incorporated in the bed prior to planting, followed by one or two side dress fertilizer applications at emergence and/or at tuber initiation.
-Phosphorus and potassium applications follow the UF/IFAS guidelines described in Liu et al. (2016) and normally range between 45 to 100 lb/A of $P_2O_5$ and 170 to 235 lb/A of K2O.
+UF/IFAS trial plots are normally fertilized with 200 to 230 lb/ac of N. The first application of 100 lb/ac of N (granular) is typically incorporated in the bed prior to planting, followed by one or two side-dress fertilizer applications at emergence and/or at tuber initiation.
+Phosphorus and potassium applications follow the UF/IFAS guidelines described in Liu et al. (2020) and normally range between 45 to 100 lb/ac of P2O5 and 170 to 235 lb/ac of K2O.